Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

 === "From a terminal (all OS)"

     This section is intended for users that are not familiar with details of SSH usage.
-If you already know how SSH works, feel free to be able to modify An SSH key pair can be generated in the Linux, macOS, Windows PowerShell and MobaXterm terminal.
+If you already know how SSH works, feel free to modify these instructions, at your own risk and peril, of course.

+    An SSH key pair can be generated in the Linux, macOS, Windows PowerShell and MobaXterm terminal.
 It is important to create a long enough key length.
-For example, you can use the following command to generate a 4096 bits RSA key:
+For example, you can use the following command to generate a 4096 bits RSA key and display the part which you will later need to paste into MyAccountId.org :

     ```bash
      (